Degree Description and Learner Objectives

 Ph.D.
 Dissertation Prospectus

 The dissertation prospectus describes the rationale for the proposed research and outlines its basic components.
-Prior to initiation of the research, the prospectus is submitted to the student’s dissertation committee members (consisting of a dissertation advisor and at least four other members of the Graduate College faculty, no fewer than three of whom are faculty in the Department of Biostatistics and at least one who is from outside the department).
+Prior to initiation of the research, the prospectus is submitted to the student’s dissertation committee members.
+Please refer to the Dissertation Committee in the Student Handbook for the requirements of the Dissertation Committee membership.
 A meeting of the committee to evaluate the prospectus is required, and written approval by all committee members is required.